 ENG 325 News Reporting -or-

 ENG 335 Magazine Writing

-Advanced writing:
+Advanced Writing:

 ENG 365 Creative Nonfiction

-Additional course in advanced writing to be chosen from:
+Additional course in advanced writing chosen from:

-ENG 265 Style -or-
+ENG 265 Style

 ENG 360 Writing for Social Change -or-

 ENG 465 Advanced Workshop in Nonfiction

 Additional requirements:

-Either three terms of ENG 132 College Newspaper Practicum or two terms of ENG 132 and a Writing internship (ENG 397/497).
+Either three terms of ENG 132 College newspaper practicum, or two terms of ENG 132 and a Writing internship (ENG 397/497).
 In both cases the practica and/or internship may be credit or non-credit.

-ENG 480 Senior Portfolio.
+ENG 480 Senior Portfolio

-Required Support Courses:

-Nine credit hours of foreign language study at any level.

-English Minor
+English Studies Minor

-ENG 201 plus any 15 credit hours in English (except ENG 115, ENG 125, or ENG 315).
+ENG 196 plus any 15 credit hours in English (except ENG 115, ENG 125, or ENG 315).

-English-Writing Minor
+English Writing Minor

-ENG 201 plus any 15 credit hours in English, nine or more of which are writing courses.
+ENG 196 plus any 15 credit hours in English, nine or more of which are writing courses.

-Print Journalism Minor
+Journalism Minor

 18 credit hours to include:

 SPC 185 Mass Media in Society

-ENG 220 News Writing

-ENG 250 News Editing
+ENG 220 News Writing ENG 250 News Editing

-SPC 325 Communication Law

-ENG 365 Creative Nonfiction
+SPC 325 Communication Law ENG 365 Creative Nonfiction

-Plus:
+One of: